-This course is the first of two field instruction courses.
-It requires 225 hours of field learning within a social service setting.
-It provides students with opportunities to acquire skills in social work practice, to try out social work practice roles in the field, and to test in the field theories and principles learned in the classroom.
+This course is the first of two field instruction courses taken during the senior year of the SWK program.
+It requires a total of 225 hours of field learning in a social service agency.
+It will provide students with opportunities to acquire skills in generalist social work practice, to try out social work practice roles in the field, and test theories and principles learned in the classroom.
 Students are assigned to social service agencies and learn by directly participating in the delivery of social services under the supervision of professional social workers and faculty.
-In addition to completing the hours in their field placement, students are required to attend 10 one-hour sessions throughout the semester.
-Seminar sessions will allow students the opportunity to further process experiences in the field placement and to connect those experiences to social work knowledge, values, and skills.
-Co-requisite: SWK 416
+The hours provided in the agency are part of field instruction and a salary will not be provided.
+In addition, students are required to attend 14 hours of field seminar sessions throughout the semester with the purpose of allowing further opportunity to process field experiences. and connect those experiences to social work theories.
+Co-requisite: SWK 416 on identifying, building, and utilizing intervention skills in the group process.
+It also covers generalist social work practice with organizations and communities with an emphasis on how social workers assess, design, implement, work to change, and evaluate organizational and community programs at the mezzo and macro level.
+Prerequisite: SWK 354 and SWK 416.
+Co-requisite: SWK 457.